Dermaplaning: Exfoliation for Instantly Improved Skin

 What Is Dermaplaning?

-Dermaplaning is a manual exfoliation treatment where dead skin and vellus hair (peach fuzz) are removed using a sterile blade.
+Dermaplaning is a manual exfoliation treatment where dead skin and vellus hair (peach fuzz) is removed using a sterile blade.
 Dermaplaning has been performed for decades but gained prominence in medispas in the 1990s.

 Dermaplaning was once only performed by licensed professionals like dermatologists and aestheticians, but thanks to new, safe, easy-to-use tools like our Dermaplaning Tool, you can now perform the treatment yourself.